-Figure 7 shows Hong Kong draws migrant women from several South East Asian countries; we know from the literature these flows reflect a demand for reproductive labor (also see Table A3).
-However, contrary to what studies suggest, Philippine-Hong Kong migration flows were not feminized in the 1960s and 1970s.
+Figure 7 shows that Hong Kong draws migrant women from several Southeast Asian countries; we know from the literature that these flows reflect a demand for reproductive labor (see also Appendix Table A1, panel 3).
+However, contrary to what studies suggest, Philippines-Hong Kong migration flows were not feminized in the 1960s and 1970s.
 Although Filipina migration flows were heaviest in the 1970s, Filipino men were also migrating.
-Migration flows became women predominant and heavy women predominant only in the 1980s and 1990s.
-Migration flows from Indonesia to Hong Kong were women predominant in the 1990s, suggesting a demand for Indonesian reproductive labor.
-(Hoang 2001; Kim 2010; Lan 2008; Momsen 2003; Oishi 2005).
+Migration flows became women predominant and heavily women predominant only in the 1980s and 1990s.
+Migration flows from Indonesia to Hong Kong were women predominant in the 1990s, suggesting a demand for Indonesian reproductive labor (Hoang et al. 2012; Kim 2010; Lan 2008; Momsen 2003; Oishi 2005).
 The men predominant flows in the 1960s and 1970s are unsurprising given Indonesia's labor export strategy began in the 1980s.
-Following this, Indonesia-Hong Kong flows increased in the 1990s (Table A3); they became women predominant/heavy women predominant, underscoring the demand for care and the promotion of care labor migration by the Indonesia government.
-Thai emigration flows, which had been either heavily men predominant or men predominant, became heavily women predominant in the 1990s.
-While consistent with accounts about newfound preferences for Thai domestic workers at this time (Oishi 2005), the decrease in Thai women's absolute migration flows to Hong Kong in the same period is surprising (see Table A3).
-Despite the disillusionment with Chinese migrant domestic workers (Constable 1997; Heyzer et al. 1994), most migration flows from China were women predominant, with the exception of gender-balanced flows in the 1970s.
-However, these may capture women migrating for a variety of reasons.
+Following this, Indonesia-Hong Kong flows increased in the 1990s (Appendix Table A1, panel 3); they became women predominant/heavily women predominant, underscoring the demand for care and the promotion of care labor migration by the Indonesian government.
+Thai emigration flows, which had either been heavily men predominant or men predominant, became heavily women predominant in the 1990s.
+While consistent with accounts about newfound preferences for Thai domestic workers at this time (Oishi 2005), the decrease in Thai women's absolute migration flows to Hong Kong in the same period is surprising (see Appendix Table A1, panel 3).
+Despite the disillusionment with Chinese migrant domestic workers (Constable 1997; Heyzer et al. 1994), most migration